futuregrid/deprecated-teefaa/_sources/getstarted.txt

 **6. P.S.**

 FG Teefaa is still on the early stage.
-In the near future, the code will be switched to Python, and the CLI(Command-line Interface) will be improved.
+In the near future, the code will be switched to Python, and some CLI(Command-line Interface) will be added.